-During the second quarter of 2010, the Company entered into a restricted stock agreement with Gene Guhne, who is to serve as Director of the company on a going forward basis.
+During the second quarter of 2010, the Company entered into a restricted stock agreement with Gene Guhne, who serves as a Director of the company.
 As part of the agreement Mr. Guhne was granted 100,000 shares of restricted common stock, which will vest on equal installments of 25,000 shares quarterly, at the end of each quarter, so long as Mr. Guhne is employed by the Company.